 This course is for students who work or want to work in social change organizations that strive to make and keep corporations accountable, including primarily labor unions but also workers’ centers, environmental justice groups, and community-based organizations.
-It prepares students to engage corporations by teaching them, with hands-on techniques, how to research corporate ownership, finance, organization, and power.
+It prepares students to engage corporations by teaching them, through hands-on techniques, how to research corporate ownership, finance, organization, and power.

 These victories came about through a combination of grassroots rank-and-file mobilizing, rank-and-file leadership development, and escalating actions in the workplace and broader community.
 However, fundamental to all these campaigns was careful strategic research.

-Because the labor movement faces a shortage of strategic researchers, this course aims to increase the supply of people who understand both how to research corporate structure and power and to develop union campaign strategies.
+Because the labor movement faces a shortage of strategic researchers, this course aims to increase the supply of people who understand both how to research corporate structure and power and develop union campaign strategies.
 To do that, the course provides hands-on research training, teaching students how to investigate corporate ownership, finance, organization, and power.
-Students learn how to analyze the key relationships, profit centers, growth strategies, and decision makers that drive a particular corporation and shape its labor relations strategy.
+Students learn how to analyze the key relationships, profit centers, growth strategies, and key decision makers that drive a particular corporation and shape its labor relations strategy.
 They also learn how unions can best respond to and capitalize on these characteristics through comprehensive organizing and bargaining campaigns.

 The course uses a combination of teaching methods, including lecture, readings, discussion, small-group exercises, individual research activities, group research projects, and group presentations.
-Students receive in-depth hands-on training in the online and library research tools required to conduct strategic corporate research.
+Students receive in-depth, hands-on training in the online and library research tools required to conduct strategic corporate research.
 They work through a series of case studies dealing with diverse firms and industries, and they conduct in-depth research on an actual firm in the context of union organizing or bargaining.

 Regular & Advanced Tracks